 • – If marinating shrimp, discard any unused marinade that has come into contact with raw shrimp to prevent cross-contamination.

-See also How long does it take to cook tortellini
+See also How long to cook butter beans in crock pot

 By following these tips, you can ensure that your shrimp is cooked to a safe temperature and enjoy it without any worries.